By way of reminder, this blog is not so much about divorce as it is about divorce for the believer who is unequally yoked with an unbeliever.

 We Shall Begin With the Second Exception–Porneia

-Jesus made it pretty clear that porneia (Gk) or immorality was a justified cause for divorce and thus an exception to the overarching rule on the permanence of marriage.
+Jesus made it pretty clear that porneia (Gk) or immorality was a justifiable cause for divorce and thus an exception to the “until death parts” rule.
 The reason for such an exception is that the very act of sexually joining oneself to a third party fractures the marital bond.
 The marriage relationship has been so tragically altered that the marriage has actually been ruined/destroyed/broken by the immoral act(s).
 The two individuals that had become one flesh have had their union fractured or destroyed by the introduction of a third person.

-The marriage covenant is built upon a promise to one another to remain faithful and uphold the conditions of the marriage covenant until death ends the marriage.
-When immorality is committed at least one (forsaking all others) of the two (to love and cherish one another) most significant conditions has been broken .
+The marriage covenant is built upon a promise to one another to uphold the conditions of the marriage covenant until death ends the marriage.
+When immorality is committed the guilty partner has broken his/her promise to uphold the conditions of the marriage covenant.
 Jesus is telling us that in this event the marriage covenant has been broken, and the innocent party is no longer bound by the marital covenant.

 The Bottom Line: Treachery

 Here is the bottom line when it comes to God sanctioned marital divorce.
-When a marital spouse commits treachery thus being a traitor to their own spouse the innocent party to the marriage is not only allowed but obligated to divorce their treacherous spouse.
+When a spouse commits treachery within the marriage the innocent party to the marriage is not only allowed but encouraged, even obligated, to divorce their treacherous spouse.

 - By demonstrating oneself to be outside of the family of faith (unequally yoked)